Why Having an Investment Plan is Important

 Annuities are usually referred to as the supplemental income vehicle for retirees.
 It is a contract between an investor and an insurance company whereby the investor usually pays a lump sum in exchange for periodic payments to the investor in retirement.
 In the past, annuities have been stigmatized for locking investors in high commission paying contracts that ended up being harmful to their overall picture.
 Today, with newer regulations in place and the overall direction of the industry, these investment options can play a really important role for those who want a guaranteed income stream in the future.

 A systematic investment plan is a way in which investors make regular, equal payments into a mutual fund, trading account, or retirement account such as a 401(k).
 This can be a great tool for new investors who may not yet have the discipline to save for their future.
 Systematic investment plans allow investors to save regularly with a smaller amount of money while benefiting from the long-term advantages of dollar-cost averaging.
 By using a dollar-cost-averaging strategy, an investor can make periodic equal transfers of funds to help build wealth.

 There are numerous questions and many issues to take into consideration when coming up with an investment plan.
 You should provide full disclosure of your financial assets, expected income streams, and obligations, especially as they affect the portfolio under management.
-A financial advisor can work with you to answer these questions.
+Whether you’re looking for investment firms in Houston or a San Ramon investment manager, a financial advisor can work with you to answer these questions.
 Your advisor will use your answers to develop a written investment plan.
 Together, you should be able to determine a target rate of return and an appropriate mix of assets to place in your portfolio.
 Regular feedback will enable your advisor to incorporate any changes in your needs or circumstances as they occur.